Go Ara

 Go Ara (born February 11, 1990) is a South Korean actress and model.
 She is best known for starring in the television series Sharp (2003), Heading to the Ground (2009), Reply 1994 (2013), You're All Surrounded (2014), Hwarang: The Poet Warrior Youth (2016–17), Black (2017), Ms. Hammurabi (2018), Haechi (2019), and Do Do Sol Sol La La Sol (2020).

-Early life and training
+Early life

 Go was born in Jinju, South Korea.
 At a young age, she constantly moved around Korea because her father was a soldier.
 When she was in junior high, she was recommended by a friend to audition for the talent agency SM Entertainment.
 In 2003, she became the winner of the SM Entertainment Teen Model Contest.

 Career

 2003–2012: Beginnings and rising popularity

 Go was chosen to play the female lead, Lee Ok-rim, in the 2003 KBS teen drama Sharp.
 Her role as an ambitious and confident middle school girl catapulted her to instant stardom.
 She reprised her role in the sequel Sharp 2.

 Go next starred in the 2006 SBS melodrama Snow Flower alongside Kim Hee-ae.
 Her portrayal of the rebellious and ambitious Yoo Da-mi won her acting recognition at the Baeksang Arts Awards.

 Go's first film was the big-budget Japanese movie Genghis Khan: To the Ends of the Earth and Sea, which was released in Japan in March 2007.
 She played Khulan, the mistress of Genghis Khan, after being picked from more than 40,000 auditions.
 Go was then cast in another Japanese film, Dance Subaru due to her fluency in the language.